 It all begins with how well sales territories are performing.
 Sales territory mapping software enables you to visualize your deals on a map.
 The number one mistake for managers is drawing territories based on geographical borders.
 There are better metrics that will make territories more efficient like population density.
 View all this information on intelligent territory maps.

 Once you’ve eliminated territory inefficiencies, you can begin to look at territory performance.
 Visualize the change in each territory based on filterable criteria.
 Display changes in check ins, closed deals, and other factors.
 You can even filter territories by their stage in your funnel.

-Route optimization tools eliminate your planning time by automating and optimizing your route.
+I love this tool because it pays for itself in saved time and gas.
+It eliminates your planning time by automating and optimizing your route.
 When building a route, most reps have to do the following: go to their CRM, find a customer’s address, and manually enter it into their GPS.
 They have to do this for every customer they visit.
 The new route optimization tools do all of this in one click.
 It not only saves you time entering the information, but it also saves you time on the road.
 It automatically generates an efficient route, so you have more time to do what you do best, sell.

 Yes, most mapping services generate efficient routes, but they’re limited to one destination.
 By routing to multiple destinations, these tools can tell you the most efficient order to visit your customers.
 You could be driving all over town when in reality, the next customer you should visit is next door.

 Sales execution is an emerging category of tools.
 Pretty much they automate every mundane task of your sales day.
 The most popular ones are chatbots, but there are others like calendar reminders, intelligent lead scoring, and automatic check-ins.
 Keep an eye on these because they’re predicted to be the next big thing.
 Soon we’ll have artificial intelligence running everything, well everything you don’t want to do.